 I don’t really eat chips or drink soda – just empty calories.
 My sister, friend and I are going vegan/vegetarian for the month of September – just to experiment with alternate eating options.

 I don’t go out of my way to avoid junk food.
-Unprocessed food > processed food.posted about 4 years ago
+Unprocessed food > processed food.posted over 4 years ago